JavaScript is required

 The reality?
 You probably need both, just at different times and in different amounts depending on what you're learning.

-Why grammar actually matters (sometimes)
+Why grammar matters (sometimes)

 Let me be straight with you.
 Grammar study gets a bad reputation because of how it's traditionally taught.
-Sitting in a classroom filling out worksheets about the past perfect continuous tense is boring as hell.
+Sitting in a classroom, filling out worksheets about the past perfect continuous tense is boring as hell.
 That doesn't mean understanding grammar is useless.

-Grammar gives you a framework to understand what you're seeing and hearing.
 When you're watching a show in your target language and someone uses a verb form you've never encountered, having studied grammar helps you recognize what's happening.
 You can think "oh, that's probably the subjunctive mood" instead of just being completely lost.

 This is especially true for languages that work very differently from your native language.
 If you speak English and you're learning Japanese, the sentence structure is basically reversed.
 Subject-object-verb instead of subject-verb-object.
 Without some grammar instruction to explain this pattern, you might spend months confused about why everything sounds backwards.

-Grammar rules also help you produce language more accurately from the start.
 Sure, you'll make mistakes either way.
 But if you understand basic conjugation patterns, you're less likely to fossilize incorrect forms that become harder to fix later.

 I've seen language learners who avoided all grammar study for years.
 They could understand a lot through context, but when they tried to speak, they'd produce these weird Frankenstein sentences that technically communicated meaning but sounded really unnatural.
 Breaking those habits took way more effort than just learning some basic rules early on.